ahmedmoustafa/ALS/ALS.md

 | TACGGAAGGTCCGGGCGTTATCCGGATTTATTGGGTTTAAAGGGAGCGTAGGCTGTCTATTAAGCGTGTTGTGAAATATACCGGCTCAACCGGTGGCTTGCAGCGCGAACTGGTCGACTTGAGTATGCAGGAAGTAGGCGGAATTCATGGTGTAGCGGTGAAATGCTTAGATATCATGACGAACTCCGATTGCGCAGGCAGCTTACTGTAGCATAACTGACGCTGATGCTCGAAAGTGCGGGTATCAAACAGG |       435 |      10 |      33 |    247 |         0 |      0 |      1 | TRUE   |
 | TACGTATGGAGCGAGCGTTGTCCGGAATTATTGGGCGTAAAGGGTACGCAGGCGGTTTAATAAGTCGAATGTTAAAGATCGGGGCTCAACCCCGTAAAGCATTGGAAACTGATAAACTTGAGTAGTGGAGAGGAAAGTGGAATTCCTAGTGTAGTGGTGAAATACGTAGATATTAGGAGGAATACCAGTAGCGAAGGCGACTTTCTGGACACAAACTGACGCTGAGGTACGAAAGCGTGGGGAGCAAACAGG  |       404 |       5 |       5 |    250 |         0 |      0 |      2 | TRUE   |

-From the documentation:
+*From the documentation of the method*:

-The return `data.frame`(s) has a row for each unique pairing of forward/reverse denoised sequences, and the following columns: - `$abundance`: Number of reads corresponding to this forward/reverse combination. - `$sequence`: The merged sequence. - `$forward`: The index of the forward denoised sequence. - `$reverse`: The index of the reverse denoised sequence. - `$nmatch`: Number of matches nts in the overlap region. - `$nmismatch`: Number of mismatches in the overlap region. - `$nindel`: Number of indels in the overlap region. - `$prefer`: The sequence used for the overlap region.
-1=forward; 2=reverse. - `$accept`:
+The return `data.frame`(s) has a row for each unique pairing of forward/reverse denoised sequences, and the following columns:

+-   `$abundance`: Number of reads corresponding to this forward/reverse combination.
+-   `$sequence`: The merged sequence.
+-   `$forward`: The index of the forward denoised sequence.
+-   `$reverse`: The index of the reverse denoised sequence.
+-   `$nmatch`: Number of matches nts in the overlap region.
+-   `$nmismatch`: Number of mismatches in the overlap region.
+-   `$nindel`: Number of indels in the overlap region.
+-   `$prefer`: The sequence used for the overlap region.
+1=forward;
+    2=reverse.
-`TRUE` if overlap between forward and reverse denoised sequences was at least `minOverlap` and had at most `maxMismatch` differences. `FALSE` otherwise.
+-   `$accept`: `TRUE` if overlap between forward and reverse denoised sequences was at least `minOverlap` and had at most `maxMismatch` differences. `FALSE` otherwise.

 ## Construct sequence table